pytest-dev/pytest-describe/README.rst

     describe_prefixes = ["custom_prefix_"]

 Functions prefixed with ``_`` in the describe-block are not collected as tests.
 This can be used to group helper functions.
+Otherwise functions inside the describe-blocks need not follow any special naming convention.

 .. code-block:: python